gazebosim/docs/harmonic/ros2_integration.md

 `ros_gz_bridge.launch.py`.
 You can use it to start a ROS 2 and Gazebo bridge.
 Here's an example:

-Note: If you run the bridge as a standalone node with composition enabled (default configutation), you'll need to create a container first.
+Note: If you run the bridge as a standalone node with composition enabled (default configuration), you'll need to create a container first.
 ```bash
 ros2 run rclcpp_components component_container --ros-args -r __node:=ros_gz_container